bryanwhiting/blog/lists/reading-list.md

 ### Religion and Philosophy
 - [ ] Paradise Lost and Paradise Regained #libby
 - [ ] Mere Christianity #libby
+- [ ] The quest for Cosmic Justice - Sowll #audible-free

 # Backlog
 - [x] [killers-of-the-flower-moonyfg if](book-review/killers-of-the-flower-moonyfg%20if.md)